evannetwork/api-blockchain-core/docs/identity_based_profile.rst

 When using identities we will come accross three important terminologies. `activeIdentity` and `underlyingAccount` and `activeAccount`.
 A single user can have multiple identities and the identity being used is known as the activeIdentity.
 The account which is used to execute the transaction for the identity is known as the underlyingAccount.
 Finally multiple accounts can delegate a single identity and the account which is using the identity is known as the activeAccount.

-Further more these identities can be converted into DIDs using the :doc:`DID <did>`_ module and they can issue and be issued verifiable credentials using the :doc:`VC <vc>`_ module.
+Further more these identities can be converted into `Link DIDs <https://evannetwork.github.io/docs/developers/concepts/did.html>`_ using the DID module and they can issue and be issued `Link verifiable credentials <https://evannetwork.github.io/docs/developers/concepts/vc.html>`_ using the VC module.

 Configuring to use identity based profile
 =========================================